 The dot-com bust

-The rapid demise of a large number of Internet startups, often known as the dot-com bubble and burst, hurt Compaq in two ways.
+The rapid demise of a large number of Internet startups, often known as the dot-com bubble and bust, hurt Compaq in two ways.
 The dot-coms were buying large amounts of equipment as they spent their venture capital and IPO money.
 Their demise meant Compaq lost a large number of big customers.
 Their liquidations also flooded the market with a lot of surplus equipment, some of which had never been used.
 Compaq had to compete with its own product until the market absorbed the surplus.